 So, you’re a dancer?

 Yep!
 I started at age 6, but it was at age 16 when I began a professional track.
 I was considered a late start at 16 (it took time for my body and musculature to develop the support needed for the demands of Pointe work).
-The delay, however, didn’t hold me back from pursuing various programs throughout New York.
+The delay, however, didn’t hold me back from pursuing various opportunities in my hometown of New York.

 But why did you become a dietitian?